 Articulation disorders and other speech, language, and communication disorders can affect cognitive development by their effect on confidence and independence.
 When independence and confidence are affected, the individual may begin to withdraw or shut down.
 When this occurs, opportunities for growth and development become limited.
 The right support and guidance are essential when it comes to helping someone who may be struggling with the development of their communication skills.

 How Can Speech Therapy Help with Cognitive-Communication Disorders?

 Treatment with a speech and language pathologist works to identify and address impairments, as well as provide strategies to work towards goals and support the areas and skills that are impacted.
 During appointments, the focus will be on the functional outcomes that will make significant impacts on the quality of life of the individual.
-Time with a speech therapist will help them to return to activities that bring them joy, and provide the necessary support and resources for the individual, as well as their loved ones and caregivers.
+Time with a speech therapist will help them to return to activities that bring them joy and provide the necessary support and resources for the individual, as well as their loved ones and caregivers.
 An individual with a cognitive-communication impairment will need support and encouragement as they work to improve their communication.
 With the proper support at home and help from a knowledgeable and experienced speech therapist, someone with a cognitive-communication disorder can make significant changes and improvements within their cognitive and communication skills and processes.
 With speech therapy now being available virtually through Great Speech, connecting with the right speech therapist and getting started is easier than ever.
 Online speech therapy means that there is no wasted time or money, and the right speech therapist can offer expert treatment from anywhere in the country.
-All you need is a quiet room and an internet connection.
+All you need is a calm space to work in and access to the internet.
 Why wait?
 Get started today by scheduling your free introductory call!